beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 printf("%zu\n", sizeof(char));  // Prints 1 on all systems
 ```

-It's important to note that `sizeof` is a _compile-time_
+It's important to note that `sizeof`[i[`sizeof` operator]] is a
-operation^[Except for with variable length arrays---but that's a story
+_compile-time_ operation^[Except for with variable length arrays---but
-for another time.].
-The result of the expression is determined entirely
+that's a story for another time.].
+The result of the expression is
-at compile-time, not at runtime.
+determined entirely at compile-time, not at runtime.

 We'll make use of this later on.